 Ahmedabad Heritage Walk Experience

 The walk starts at the Kalupur Swaminarayan temple, right in the middle of the city.
 You can reach here a bit before 8 AM.
 And enjoy the piping hot breakfast sold in the shops outside the temple.
 Do try the Fafda with Papaya Chutney and Jalebi.
-At the temple, a short heritage slide show is shown to you before you start walking and a brochure is given to follow the walk.
+At the temple, a short heritage slideshow is shown to you before you start walking and a brochure is given to follow the walk.

 Poet Dalpat Rai

-First stop is at the house of Poet Dalpat Rai – that is nothing but a façade with an open courtyard with a life-size statue of his.
+The first stop is at the house of Poet Dalpat Rai – that is nothing but a façade with an open courtyard with a life-size statue of his.
 The guide explained the life and philosophy of the poet and how the courtyard keeps them alive.

 Through the streets, we were shown the various bird feeders that vaguely resemble the trees that you cannot see anywhere in these congested lanes.

 The Old City of Ahmedabad is divided into Pols – or clusters that belong to a particular community.
 These communities may be based on caste, religion, profession, or a combination of them all.